DataTalksClub/project-of-the-week/2026-09-02-SentinelAI.md

-# SentinelAI — 7-Day Build Plan
+## SentinelAI

-- **Goal:** Build an AI-powered website reliability platform end to end — polling, anomaly detection, an AI root-cause investigation, an evaluation layer for that AI output, and a distributed trace connecting all of it.
+* Goal: Build an AI-powered website reliability platform end to end — polling, anomaly detection, an AI root-cause investigation, an evaluation layer for that AI output, and a distributed trace connecting all of it.
-- **Duration:** 7 days.
+* Duration: 7 days.
 One day, one working slice of the system.
-- **Dates:** from 2nd September to 8th September 2026.
+* Dates: from 2 September to 8 September 2026.
-- **Where:** `#project-of-the-week` in DataTalks.Club Slack.
+* Where: [`#project-of-the-week`](https://app.slack.com/client/T01ATQK62F8/C02BP4FQH36) in DataTalks.Club (get in slack here: [https://datatalks.club/slack.html](https://datatalks.club/slack.html))

-This is a proposed plan only
+For more information about the "Project of the Week" initiative at DataTalks.Club, see [README.md](README.md).

 ## What You're Building